-- when this will happen
+- when this happens

-- what house types are available
+- what type of house becomes available

-- the area the house is located.
+- the area the house is in.

-Updating your details or cancelling your registration
+Updating your registration

-- you have legally changed your name
+- you change your name

-- there are changes to your income
+- your income changes

-If you are removed from someone else's registration
+If you're removed from someone else's registration

 On this site